From 1st January 2021 the rules has changed for EU citizens visiting, working or studying in the UK.!

-London has a very extensive Tube network.
-Maps and timetables.
+London Tube network maps and timetables.

 Opening times vary by line.